deraren/We-Bring-The-Drama/README.md

-# Welcome to our Drama Analysis Repository
+# Welcome to our Korean Drama Analysis Repository

 ## About

-This is our Mini-Project for SC1015 (Introduction to Data Science and Artificial Intelligence) which focuses on dramas from [The Movie Database](https://www.kaggle.com/datasets/robertonacu/tmdb-kdramas-2022?select=networks.csv).
+This is our Mini-Project for SC1015 (Introduction to Data Science and Artificial Intelligence) which focuses on Korean drama data from this Kaggle [dataset](https://www.kaggle.com/datasets/robertonacu/tmdb-kdramas-2022?select=networks.csv) that was curated from [The Movie Database]([https://themoviedb.org](https://www.themoviedb.org))

 ## Notebooks Flow
 1. [Data Cleaning](https://github.com/deraren/We-Bring-The-Drama/blob/main/Data%20Cleaning%20.ipynb)         - Compilation of necessary data from 5 CSVs.